shaoxiaoyu/mta-lstm-pytorch/README.md

 ## Implementation Notes

-- Full vocabs were used instead of using only 50000 common words as mentioned in the original paper.
+- Full vocabs were used instead of using only 50000 common words as the paper did.
-- Adaptive softmax were adopted instead of cross entropy in order to speed up training.
+- Adaptive softmax were adopted instead of cross entropy in order to speed up training process.
+- The model was trained on one 1080 ti, and it took 2 days for 100 epochs.
+- Beam Search method is not parallel.

+## Usage

+1. Run ```data/word2vec.ipynb``` to create pretrained word embedding files.
+2. Run ```mta-lstm.ipynb``` to train the model.

 ## Generated Examples